-Journalist covering how people use science, markets & serendipity to test new ideas.
-Write for Scientific American, IEEE Spectrum, & produce radio for Deutsche Welle in English and NPR’s Here and Now.
+Journalist covering how people use science, markets & serendipity to test new ideas, with a special interest in the developing world.
+I write for Scientific American, IEEE Spectrum, & produce radio for Deutsche Welle in English and NPR’s Here and Now.
 I’ve filed stories from over a dozen countries on five continents and from one ocean crossing.
 I have lived in and reported from Cambridge, UK; Zurich, Switzerland; Madrid, Spain; and Oaxaca, Mexico.
 Here are my datelines, so far:

 I’ve been a full-time freelance journalist since 2007, with short breaks to intern at Nature and play archaeologist.
 Before that I studied astrophysics at Harvard and spent a few summers writing for the Let’s Go travel guidebooks.
 Along the way I’ve: